 As the titulo indicates, the concentric phase must be fast, especially in complex movements.

 Fast means between one to two seconds, which will not always be possible.

-If you are working with a good load, something necessary for hypertrophy, the positive phase will slow down as the series progresses.
+If you are working with a good load, which is necessary for hypertrophy, the positive phase will slow down as the series progresses.

-You start the first repetition to lift the weight in 1 second, and the last one probably took 3 seconds to complete.
+You start the first repetition to lift the weight in 1 second, and probably the last one has already taken 3 seconds to complete.

 This is normal.